cmake-wheel/cmeel/docs/main.md

 #### `py3-none`

 Boolean setting to build a wheel for `py3-none-{platform}`.
-A package with this setting shouldn't provide any python binary module. `false` by default.
+A package with this setting shouldn't provide anything in a python sitelib. `false` by default.

 #### `any`